jaegertracing/documentation/content/docs/next-release/deployment.md

 After the initialization Jaeger can be deployed with `--es.use-aliases=true`.

+If you need to initialize ILM support, add `-e ES_USE_ILM=true`.

+{{< info >}}
+While initializing with ILM support, make sure that an ILM policy named *jaeger-ilm-policy* is created in Elasticsearch beforehand.
+Initialization checks for this policy - if it does not exist, it would error out with following message.

+*ILM policy jaeger-ilm-policy doesn't exist in Elasticsearch.
+Please create it and rerun init*
+{{< /info >}}

+To use ILM support, Jaeger can be deployed with `--es.use-aliases=true` and `--es.use-ilm=true`

 ##### Rolling over to a new index

 The next step is to periodically execute the rollover API which rolls the write alias to a new index based on supplied conditions.
 The command also adds a new index to the read alias to make new data available for search.